DanielSOhara27/Emergence-of-the-Cloud/Readme.md

 To configure the application -
 * Make a copy of sample-application.properties.
 Rename this copy to application.properties
+* Open the application.properties in a text editor
 * Enter the S3 bucket's name for the **cloud.aws.s3.bucket** property
 * Enter your access key for the **cloud.aws.credentials.accessKey** property
 * Enter your secret key for the **cloud.aws.credentials.secretKey** property